-- 86. Although the Neighbourhood Plan had previously progressed to a relatively advanced stage, prematurity was not cited as a reason for refusal by the Council and has not, as such, been put to me specifically as a consideration by the Parish Council, which acknowledges that, in procedural terms, it now still has some way to go as a consequence of the Examiner's report preventing it from being made, ultimately, as a consequence of a successful referendum. - 87.
+- 88. Although the Neighbourhood Plan had previously progressed to a relatively advanced stage, prematurity was not cited as a reason for refusal by the Council and has not, as such, been put to me specifically as a consideration by the Parish Council, which acknowledges that, in procedural terms, it now still has some way to go as a consequence of the Examiner's report preventing it from being made, ultimately, as a consequence of a successful referendum. - 89.
 Although I have read that report and am aware of its content, conclusions and recommendations, its merits are not a matter for me and I can accord it only limited weight as a material consideration in any event, as is the case with the emerging Neighbourhood Plan itself, notwithstanding what the Parish Council considers to be the unusual circumstances.
-The Neighbourhood Plan does not yet form part of the development plan, there are unresolved objections to it and its final content has yet to be resolved following a further examination. - 88.
+The Neighbourhood Plan does not yet form part of the development plan, there are unresolved objections to it and its final content has yet to be resolved following a further examination. - 90.
 My responsibilities are distinct from those of the examiner who will, in due course, conduct a fresh examination and report whether the basic conditions are met, in which case the way forward to a referendum would be cleared.
 In order to meet the basic conditions the making of the Neighbourhood Plan must be in general conformity with the strategic policies contained in the development plan for the Preston administrative area and it is the examiner's responsibility to assess whether or not that is the case.
 I, on the other hand, am charged with the responsibility of determining both appeals A and B now, in accordance with usual practice (in the knowledge that both appellants themselves recognise that their proposals conflict with both Policy 1 of the Core Strategy and Policy EN1 of the Local Plan) in the light of the evidence before me.
 But I see no justification in relevant policy or guidance for delaying those decisions as Mr Brown requests.
-Such an approach, in principle, would have significantly deleterious implications for the efficacy of the appeals system. - 89.
-The aims of the emerging Neighbourhood Plan are spelt out in the latest draft.
-These are tenfold and in summary are as follows:- retention of rural setting; appropriate scale of development; appropriate form and location of housing development; support for local businesses; vibrant local centre; conservation of heritage and improvement of environment in light of the removal of through traffic; enhanced leisure and recreation; promotion of health and well-being; successful integration of major new housing on the southern and eastern edges of the plan area (i.e. the parish as opposed to the village core); and the safeguarding of the qualities of the surrounding countryside. - 90.
-Insofar as those general aims pull in the same direction as development plan policy which the Council and the appellants acknowledge to be offended by the appeal proposals (notably Core Strategy Policy 1 and Local Plan Policy EN1), or which I have otherwise concluded to be at least potentially at variance in principle with what is proposed (notably policy EN4), then I consider them to reinforce such policy intentions.
-However, insofar as specific policies and proposals in the Neighbourhood Plan still have some way to go before being incorporated into the statutory development plan, the weight, as the local planning authority acknowledges, remains limited nonetheless.
-Moreover, pending the Neighbourhood Plan being formally made, a supply of only three years deliverable housing sites continues to engage the "tilted balance" set out in paragraph 14 of the Framework.
+Such an approach, in principle, would have significantly deleterious implications for the efficacy of the appeals system.

-ID16 paragraph 27.0
+31 ID16 paragraph 27.0